-Mahmuda Nasrin Mukta, a 25-year-old studying nutrition and lifelong resident of Dhaka, Bangladesh, says her desire to help other people during the pandemic prompted her to join UNICEF as a volunteer.
+Mukta, a 24-year-old studying nutrition and lifelong resident of Dhaka, Bangladesh, says her desire to help other people during the pandemic prompted her to join UNICEF as a volunteer.
 She has been going door to door, often talking to elderly people, families living in slums, and those who don’t have access to a mobile phone or the internet.

 “I’ve seen so many vulnerable people,” Mukta says.
 “I enjoy going to people’s homes and raising awareness about vaccination.
 I love helping them.”

-Nazma Begum, 50, is one person Mukta helped to register online to get the COVID-19 vaccine.
-For Begum, getting vaccinated came as a massive relief.
+Nazma, 50, is one person Mukta helped to register online to get the COVID-19 vaccine.
+For Nazma, getting vaccinated came as a massive relief.
 “I didn’t have access to a smartphone.
 I didn’t know how to register for vaccination.
-I didn’t even know where to get help,” Begum says.
+I didn’t even know where to get help,” Nazma says.
 “I was afraid I might not get vaccinated.”
 She’s now vaccinated.